hackertron/random/README.md

 random
 ======

-Some quick hacks and scripts i have written for my own purposes .
+Some quick links, hacks and scripts i have written for my own purposes .